Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-- Critically evaluate the theories and concepts of new product and service development and apply them to practice.
+- Critically evaluate the theories and concepts of innovation and new product and service development and apply them to practice.

 - Research market opportunity and plan commercialization strategies for a new product and service in context of dynamics of market entry timing and potential trajectory for market development.